Quick start

 <div data-mountly-island='{"schemaVersion":1,"id":"signup","moduleId":"signup-card","trigger":"idle","props":{"plan":"pro"}}'> <a href="/signup">Sign up (fallback)</a></div>

-<script type="module" src="/packages/mountly/dist/host-entry.js" data-mountly-host data-mountly-loaders='{"signup-card":"/widgets/signup-card.js"}'></script>This is the default DX path: no host app code, one script tag, and fallback HTML still works when JS is unavailable.
+<script type="module" src="/packages/mountly/dist/host-entry.js" data-mountly-host data-mountly-loaders='{"signup-card":"/widgets/signup-card.js"}'></script>This is the default DX path: no host app code, one script tag, and fallback HTML that still works when JS is unavailable.

 4. Add the on-demand lifecycle

-import { createOnDemandFeature } from 'mountly';
+import { createOnDemandFeature } from "mountly";

-const signup = createOnDemandFeature({ moduleId: 'signup-card', moduleUrl: './my-widget/dist/index.js',});
+const signup = createOnDemandFeature({ moduleId: "signup-card", moduleUrl: "./my-widget/dist/index.js",});

 5. See the full demo